The Association was formed in 1960 and initially began as a public meeting of people with paraplegia and quadriplegia to advocate for their needs.

 2000 – 2001

-- Educational and training package developed for doctors and health professionals on post-polio with Queensland Health.
+- Education and training package developed with Queensland Health about the late effects of polio for doctors and health professionals.

 - Association wins Community Award in the State Disability Access Week awards.